Location: Delta, British Columbia

 Certification level: Gold

-Per cent of overall diversion achieved: 96 per cent
+Per cent of overall diversion achieved: 97 per cent as of 2018

 Certification date: April 2016

-With an overall waste diversion rate of 96 per cent, the Que Pasa Foods manufacturing facility in Delta, B.C. obtained a TRUE Gold certification in April 2016, recognizing efforts in managing food waste and other garbage, working with suppliers and training its employees around zero waste strategies.
+With an overall waste diversion rate of 96 per cent, the Que Pasa Foods manufacturing facility in Delta, B.C. obtained a TRUE Gold certification in April 2016, recognizing its efforts in managing food waste and other garbage, working with suppliers and training its employees around zero waste strategies.
+Today, that number has increased to 97 per cent and climbing.

 Adhering to the mantra, “Always leave the earth better than you found it,” tortilla chip manufacturer Que Pasa Foods and its parent organization Nature’s Path Foods (a B.C.-based company) constantly strive to reduce their environmental impact and make sustainability a priority.
-The achievement of Canada’s first TRUE Zero Waste certification underscores that corporate commitment and adds to several other accomplishments for Nature’s Path.
-The snack and breakfast foods maker was the first cereal company to obtain TRUE certification as well as the first cereal company to be Certified Organic by the U.S. Department of Agriculture.
+The achievement of Canada’s first TRUE certification underscores that corporate commitment and adds to several other accomplishments for Nature’s Path.
+The snack and breakfast foods maker is the first cereal company to obtain TRUE certification in Canada, the first cereal company to be Certified Organic by the U.S. Department of Agriculture, and the only company with multi-national sites that are certified.

-GBCI Canada spoke with Manuel Gorrin, Sustainability and Stewardship Manager at Nature’s Path Foods, about the certification, how it fits into the company’s sustainability strategy, and the unique solutions the Que Pasa facility had to come up with during the certification process.
+GBCI Canada spoke with Manuel Gorrin, Sustainability and Stewardship Manager at Nature’s Path Foods, about the certification, how it fits into the company’s sustainability strategy, and the unique solutions the Que Pasa Delta facility implemented for the certification process.

 “The TRUE certification holds our facilities up to a high standard that helps us reduce our overall environmental impact, and we were thrilled when our facility in Delta, B.C. became the first certified facility in Canada,” says Gorrin.